 If your system has any external dependencies, like a billing/payment solution or an electronic medical record database, then you should ensure that connections to those systems are secure, and all patient data exchanged is encrypted in transit.

 Many systems use an external file storage on cloud servers, such as Amazon’s S3 service.
 This is a fine solution, but ensure that the files are stored with security policies that restrict access to the files and don’t allow anyone to guess URL’s and see them.
 S3 allows you to configure different “buckets” with security policies, such that each bucket contains only the files related to a particular app or even subfolders for specific patients; this can restrict access to those folders.

 Although using an external medical records system can increase complexity and development costs in your telehealth application, one major advantage is that you may need to store less patient data in the telehealth application itself, thus reducing data breach risk if the telehealth app is hacked.

 Take the time to draw out your system architecture and all the data that is exchanged between each piece.
 Consider how to protect that data, while it’s traveling between parts of the application, and wherever it is stored permanently.

 Be sure to question any extra data being stored or sent around, the less data you can expose, the less damage if a breach occurs.
 Setting up all of the infrastructure is the job of your development team or the company that you hire to build your telehealth application.

 You don’t have to be able to set it up yourself, but you should be prepared to ask the right questions to ensure they have your data security interests in mind.

-Think a Telehealth Solution may be right for your healthcare business?
-Need help in determining which option best meets your needs?
+Think a telehealth solution may be right for your healthcare business?
+Need help determining which option best meets your needs?